 - Removing supplies provided in the computer laboratories for use on personal computers in dormitories.
 Students are responsible for providing for their own supplies for in-room use.

-- Using the College’s systems or network for commercial purposes; for example, by selling access to your user ID or to College systems or networks, or by performing work for profit with College resources in a manner not authorized by the College.
+- Using the University’s systems or network for commercial purposes; for example, by selling access to your user ID or to University systems or networks, or by performing work for profit with University resources in a manner not authorized by the University.

 - Storing games and other large non-academic related files (e.g., mp3, video) on shared computing facilities (e.g., lab computers and personal network directories).